service-portal/x-archive/documentation/sso_configuration.md

 #### A few words on SSO
 If you use SSO, Service Portal should just work like you would expect.
 If you are using the system property to automatically redirect to your primary IDP, then Service Portal will automatically redirect to that IDP.
 If you have multiple identity providers, Service Portal shows a link on the login page to "Use external login".
 You can conditionally redirect users to Service Portal after login by following the steps in this guide.

+ * Require authentication for every Service Portal
  * Make Service Portal your default login page
  * Conditionally redirect to Service Portal after login

+### Require authentication for every Service Portal

+Some companies want their portal content available to only authenticated users.
+To do this, create a record in the sys_public table with the following values:

+Page: $sp
+Active: false

+Now when you go to [instance]/sp or [instance]/$sp.do you will be redirected to the platform configured login page if you're unauthenticated.
+This may be useful for companies with more complex SSO environments.

 ### Make Service Portal your login page